CosmoLike/cocoa/README.md

 ### (expert) Via Cocoa's internal cache <a name="required_packages_cache"></a>

 (**Warning**) This method is slow, not advisable.
-It does, however, provide the experienced user more flexibility in choosing the compiler, python and package version.
-Another advantage to the experienced user is that OpenMPI provided by [conda-forge](https://conda-forge.org) is [incompatible with Infiniband]((https://github.com/conda-forge/openmpi-feedstock/issues/38)).
-Flexibility may indeed render more optimal runtimes at the expense of some additional headaches!

 Whenever Conda or Docker installation procedures are unavailable, the user can still perform a local semi-autonomous installation on Linux based on a few scripts we implemented.
-We also provide a local copy of almost all required packages on Cocoa's cache folder named [cocoa_installation_libraries](https://github.com/CosmoLike/cocoa/tree/main/cocoa_installation_libraries) (there are HPC machines where compute nodes don't have internet access, NASA Pleiades being one example).
+We also provide a local copy of almost all required packages on Cocoa's cache folder named [cocoa_installation_libraries](https://github.com/CosmoLike/cocoa/tree/main/cocoa_installation_libraries).
+This cache is especially useful i HPC machines where compute nodes don't have internet access, NASA Pleiades being one example.
 We, therefore, only assume the pre-installation of the following packages to perform the local setup via Cocoa's internal cache:

    - [Bash](https://www.amazon.com/dp/B0043GXMSY/ref=cm_sw_em_r_mt_dp_x3UoFbDXSXRBT);
    - [Git](https://git-scm.com) v1.8+;